benjymous/annotations/sandman/sandman.05.md

 - #### Panel 5

   Morpheus takes a different form and is recognized under a different name, L'Zoril, by the Manhunter, who is really from Mars.
 This is really the first, and possibly the strongest, proof we have to date that Dream has been known to all cultures and all times.
 Note that Mister Miracle does not react badly to the appearance of a giant flaming skull in the hallway beside him; this is a good clue that Morpheus has little or no real physical presence, but is instead perceived according to the preconceptions of the viewer.
 Thus, the Manhunter perceives him as his historical god of dreams, while most Westerners, who have little mythological preparation for him, perceive him as a thin, pale human (someone who stays inside all day, perhaps writing or doing something else creative).
 Note that Grant Morrison's visage in _Animal Man_ resembled Morpheus quite closely.

+  It's also worth noting Morpheus's response here - "I thought your kind were eons-gone."
+This tells us that Morpheus is not Omnipotent - presumably J'onn still dreams, and so must still regularly enter the Dreaming, but that has not been noticed my Morpheus's conscious side.

 ### Page 15